-3. Healthcare provider acceptability of and satisfaction with the intervention; this will include both objective measures, such as the number of dropouts not explained by other reasons, and self-reported acceptability and satisfaction, measured with a validated scale, such as the Physician Worklife Survey (Konrad 1999).
+- 1. Clients' health status and well-being, using validated measures, such as the Notthingham Health Profile or the SF-36 (McDowell 2006). - 2.
+Healthcare provider acceptance of and satisfaction with the intervention; this will include both objective measures, such as the number of dropouts not explained by other reasons, and self-reported acceptability and satisfaction, measured with a validated scale, such as the Physician Worklife Survey (Konrad 1999).

-4. Resource use, including cost to the client and cost to the service (e.g. human resources/time, supplies and equipment).
-This measure will need to be pre-specified and available directly from the results section.

-5. Unintended consequences.
-These could include: misreading or misinterpretation of data; transmission of inaccurate data; loss of verbal and non-verbal communication cues, including between provider and client; issues of privacy and disclosure; affecting interpersonal relationships; negative impacts on equity; failure or delay in the message delivery.
+- 3. Client acceptability and satisfaction; this will include both objective measures, such as the number of dropouts not explained by other reasons, and self-reported acceptability and satisfaction, measured with a validated scale, such as the Patient Satisfaction Scale (La Monica 1986). - 4.
+Resource use, including cost to the user and cost to the service (e.g. human resources/time, training, supplies and equipment).
+This measure will need to be pre-specified and available directly from the Results section. - 5.
+Unintended consequences.
+These could include: misreading or misinterpretation of data; transmission of inaccurate data; loss of verbal and non-verbal communication cues, including between provider and user; issues of privacy and disclosure; affecting interpersonal relationships; negative impacts on equity; failure or delay in the message delivery.